 When you fill in any forms.

-When you permit a third party to share with us the information they hold about you.
+When you permit third parties to share with us the information they hold about you.

-We will collect and process the following information about you:
+We will collect and process the following information about you as follows:

 Information you give us.
-This may include your name, gender, address, e-mail address and phone number, financial and credit card information, personal description and photograph.
+This may include your name, gender, address, e-mail address and phone number, financial and credit card information, personal description and photograph, and details of any employees of your company.

 2. Reasons for collecting personal information